 - Geospatial search (i.e., combining location information with data.
 Includes filtering results by distance, even filtering spatial data within documents, such as CAD drawings or blueprints)

-Want to see what the power of Apache Solr can do for your applications?
+Want to see what the power of search can do for your applications?
 Get it with DataStax Enterprise.

-- Continuously available Solr search – Unlike standard open source Solr, the implementation in DataStax Enterprise scales more effectively and more easily (add a node online in just minutes with DataStax OpsCenter) and it can never go down.
+- Continuous availability – Because DataStax Enterprise search is built on Cassandra, it scales more effectively (add a node online in just minutes with DataStax OpsCenter) and like Cassandra, it never goes down.
 It’s able to take advantage of Cassandra’s distributed architecture, which ensures continuous availability with no single point of failure.

-- Real-time search – DataStax brings real-time functionality to Solr search through its integration with Cassandra, an essential benefit in a Web 2.0 world and not possible with native Solr.
+- Real-time search – DataStax brings real-time functionality to Solr search through its integration with Cassandra, an essential benefit in a Web 2.0 world.

-- And more – With Solr in DataStax Enterprise you also get scalable and performant write operations across multiple datacenters and the cloud, automatic data sharding, and easy index rebuild operations, none of which are available in native Solr.
+- And more – With search in DataStax Enterprise you also get scalable and performant write operations across multiple datacenters and the cloud, automatic data sharding, and easy index rebuild operations, none of which are available in open source search solutions.

-Experience enhanced Solr for yourself.
+Experience enterprise search for yourself.
 Get it today with DataStax Enterprise.

 Scenarios it transforms

-- High volume Internet and intranet site searches – Our implementation of Solr enables extremely fast site indexing and searching.
+- High volume Internet and intranet site searches – DataStax Enterprise’s implementation of search enables extremely fast site indexing and searching.
 It provides all of the core Solr benefits, including autocomplete, spell check, “more like this” functionality, support for natural language processing and wildcards, and many others, while gaining continuous availability and real-time processing provided through integration with Cassandra.

-- Full text search across diverse document and file types – Solr enables organizations to rapidly locate valuable information strewn across a wide assortment of document types, including PDFs, Word documents, emails, web pages and many others.
-Our implementation of Solr has improved the text search process for Healthx and our integrated Solr capabilities proved to be an ideal solution for HealthCare Anytime.
+- Full text search across diverse document and file types – DataStax Enterprise search enables organizations to rapidly locate valuable information strewn across a wide vast array of document types, including PDFs, Word documents, emails, web pages and many others.
+For example, DataStax Enterprise improved search capabilities for Healthx and HealthCare Anytime’s health care portals.

-- Categorized (faceted) search – With Solr, any organization can economically gain the same search capabilities of the largest online retailer.
-It allows people to find exactly what they need faster by filtering results into logical categories, or facets, for example by manufacturer, product type, key features and the like.
+- Categorized (faceted) search – With DataStax Enterprise search, any organization can economically gain the same search capabilities of the largest online retailer.
+It allows people to find exactly what they need faster by filtering results into logical categories, or facets – by manufacturer, product type, key features, and the like.
 It narrows results further still into sub categories such as price or color.
 And it can instantly display the number of items available within any given parameter.

-- Location-aware big data applications – Solr offers powerful geospatial search capabilities that bring location awareness to a host of big data applications.
+- Location-aware big data applications – DataStax Enterprise search offers powerful geospatial search capabilities that bring location awareness to a host of big data applications.
 As with text search, results can be categorized through facets (e.g., by distance, city or neighborhood).
-Solr also combines geographical information with text parameters, which allows people to sort results using descriptions such as “restaurants with children’s menus” or “rooms with ocean views.”
+It also combines geographical information with text parameters, which allows people to sort results using descriptions such as “restaurants with children’s menus” or “rooms with ocean views.”